JKomoroski/HugoBlogSource/content/blog/my-zsh-setup.md

 ---

 That's the intro to my favorite shell.
-I intend to write a guide to use my setup in the future, but for now I've settled with expressing my passion for the tool I've come to love.:
+I intend to write a guide to use my setup in the future, but for now I've settled with expressing my passion for the tool I've come to love.